kris-ellery/web-starter-kit-gulp/README.md

 ## Scripts

-This task will perform a series of sub-tasks to generate final JavaScript files.
+Run a series of sub-tasks to generate final JavaScript files.
 See `./gulpfile.babel.js` for reference.

 *Note: Each file on the root of `./src/scripts` will be compiled to its own file in `./build/scripts`.
 Each file can have own includes, just like Sass with `@import` functionality.
 See `./src/scripts/main.js` as an example.*